-We recognise the prevailing concern for equality & diversity within senior and board appointments, and wholeheartedly support the move towards a well-balanced workforce.
+We recognise the prevailing concern for equality & diversity within organisations across all levels of appointments, and wholeheartedly support the move towards a well-balanced workforce.

 In adhering to the Equality Act, our objective is always to search for, assess and present candidates without prejudice, regardless of age, disability, gender assignment, marital/partnership status, parenthood/maternity, ethnicity, nationality, colour, religion/belief (or lack of belief), sex or sexual orientation.